-Pain Management Evaluation & Consultation
+Pain Management Evaluation and Consultation

-Your First Visit to The OHSU Comprehensive Pain Center (CPC)
+Your first visit to The OHSU Comprehensive Pain Center (CPC)

 Understanding expectations is an important part of your first appointment.
 We ask you what you expect during your visit.
 We also tell you what we expect of you if you receive care at our Pain Center.